woaproject/deployment-bridge/bridge-nodejs/README.md

 **Useful arguments:**

-Used with ansible-playbook command, for example:
+To be used with the ansible-playbook command, for example:

 ```yaml
  `ansible-playbook -i hosts.yml site.yml --ask-become-pass`